jschoch/jsonstruct/README.md

 Use this to derive structs from json schema.
 The idea is to limit the number of places data structures are defined.
 The initial use case for this is for elixir-lang elm-lang interop where client and server can derive structures from a single set of json schemas.

+This currently works with dragonwasrobot/json-schema-to-elm which compiles your schemas to elm types.
+When also paired with ex_json_schema you get a single type definition between elixir and elm

 You can also create custom templates for the generator.

 ### Warnings